alex-karakaev/test/Bug-Report/ENG/bug3.md

 **Brief description**: When wearing a helmet and switching its display mode, the character's hair disappears on the miniature in the inventory.

 **Description**: If you put on one specific helmet (the bug did not occur with others) and select the option “Do not display helmet in dialogues,” then when you re-enter the inventory, you will see that the hair on the character's thumbnail is not displayed.
-The bug also appeared in the co-op lobby—the textures were not displayed for other players either.
+The bug also appeared in the co-op lobby - the textures were not displayed for other players either.

 **Steps to reproduce**:
 1. Go to the inventory.